 Mastercard is a founding partner of the COVID-19 Therapeutics Accelerator.
 CEPI has received donations from the investment firm Citadel and gaming company Ndemic Creations.
 And the WHO Solidarity Response Fund has received donations from numerous private sector organisations including HSBC, Nike and Johnson & Johnson.

-The most recent donors joining COVID-Zero are: Avast, Advent International, General Catalyst, Nigel Blackwell, The Duff & Phelps Charitable Foundation, Goldman Sachs Gives, Derwent London, A Collected Man, Danske Bank Foundation and TPG-Global.
+The most recent donors joining COVID-Zero are: Avast, Advent International, General Catalyst, Nigel Blackwell, The Duff & Phelps Charitable Foundation, Goldman Sachs Gives, Derwent London, A Collected Man, Danske Bank Foundation, TPG-Global and Deerfield Foundation.

 This is how the funding will be spent: